 SEPHARDIC APPLICATIONS - 1.
 Rav Ovadia Yosef (Chazon Ovadia Pesach 2003 edition page 151), following the Shulchan Aruch (Orach Chaim 451:26), rules that glass and crystal do not need to be kashered for Pesach.
 Glass is a non-porous material, and thus merely requires to be washed and cleaned and may be used for Pesach.
 This includes Pyrex and Duralex as well.
-(Chazon Ovadia, ibid.) - 2.
+(Chazon Ovadia, ibid.)
+However, one must ascertain that no other substance is adhered to the outside of the vessel, such as in decals or decorations, as these substances may not be glass and, depending on the substance, may require kashering or may not be kasherable at all. - 2.
 However, an item that is not 100% glass, but contains even a small amount of material that is not able to be kashered, such as ceramic, may not be kashered (personal communication with Rav Ovadia Yosef).
 For example, a glass stovetop is likely not 100% glass and may contain additional materials.
 If even a small percentage of those additional materials are not kasherable, then the entire stovetop may not be kashered. - 3.
 Rav Yosef (Chazon Ovadia Pesach 2003 edition, page 151) opines that plastic may be kashered for Pesach.
 Flatware Silver, stainless steel, and plastic flatware can be kashered.
 The process begins with a thorough cleaning, after which the utensil should not be used for 24 hours.
 A pot of water is brought to a rolling boil, and the pieces of flatware are dropped into the water one at a time.
 If the water stops boiling at any point, one must wait until it returns to a boil before putting in any more flatware.
 The custom is to rinse the flatware with cold water after kashering.
 Some have the custom to kasher in a dedicated "kashering pot" which is not used for anything else, but most kasher in any pot which is clean and has not been used for 24 hours.
 Pots and Pans Standard metal pots are kashered in the same manner as flatware.
 See our video at bit.ly/LargePot or scan the QR code at right for a demonstration of how to kasher a pot which